discsim/frank/docs/quickstart.rst

     sol = FF.fit(u, v, vis, weights)

-Finally we'll plot the real space and visibility domain fits and save them.
+Finally we'll make a simple figure of the fit and save the fit results.

 .. code-block:: python